3ianc4/pibs-lang/README.md

 ##### About
 ___________________________________________________________________________________________________________________________________________________________________
-Bibs is an interpreter built with Ruby in development process.
+Bibs is an interpreter built with Ruby currently in development process.